al97/Girder-Documentation/girder_utilities.md

 len(airbld_yes_slides_lbd)
 ```

-get all the slides that have the AirBubble and  Ink set to Yes , aka slides have AirBubble and Ink
+get all the slides that have the AirBubble and  Blood set to Yes, aka slides have AirBubble and Blood
-working
+works

 ```
 sourceFldID = '5ae351e792ca9a0020d95e50'
 airink_yes_slides_lbd = []